podcast

 DZ-35: Driving Characters or Character Driven?

-How can films maintain audience interest without stakes or plot questions?
+Listen if you're writing a character study and unsure how to build momentum without external conflict.
 Continuing their focus on "character", Stuart and Chas take a close look at films that may be considered character-driven... or rather character studies... or just plot-lite films?
-Whatever you call them, these films —CHEF, HAPPY-GO-LUCKY, and AMOUR — let their plots take a back seat to a closer examination of their characters.
+Whatever you call them, these films — CHEF, HAPPY-GO-LUCKY, and AMOUR — let their plots take a back seat to a closer examination of their characters.
 Stuart and Chas dive in to investigate how, without plot driving the story forward, do these films maintain our interest?
-We talk Mike Leigh's 'Running Condition', Character Choice, SceneWork and the myriad other techniques the filmma...
+We talk Mike Leigh's idea of the 'Running Condition', Character Choi...

 2016-10-06